 3 Ways to Calm a Friend Who Got Too High

 The side effects of red-eye and dry mouth will likely be too strong.
-But it’s the behavior while high that presents the real concern.
+But it’s the behavior that presents genuine concern while high.
 It’s not likely to kill you unless you opt to drive under the influence.
 But it can cause problems.
-It might knock you out, or it can loosen up your inhibitions enough to prompt embarrassing social behaviors.
+It might knock you out or loosen up your inhibitions enough to prompt embarrassing social behaviors.

-Another real concern are extreme psychoactive experiences.
+Another genuine concern is extreme psychoactive experiences.
 Some strains can trigger paranoia and hallucinations in some users.
 Most effects will disappear within hours, but the experience can still be frightening enough to seek medical treatment.

 1. Paranoia follows us of many cannabis strains.
 It also happens in some people more than others.
-And, some misguided users seek paranoiac experiences.
-For others, paranoia will discourage future use, probably good for those pre-disposed to paranoiac effects like those already suffering from anxiety and depression.
+And some misguided users seek paranoiac experiences.
+For others, paranoia will discourage future use, which is probably suitable for those pre-disposed to paranoiac effects, like those already suffering from anxiety and depression.

-Other symptoms include the inability to relax, constant distrust and vigilance, and irritability and inability to forget and forgive.
+Other symptoms include the inability to relax, constant distrust and vigilance, irritability, and inability to forget and forgive.
 And, in those who keep using, it can be marked by increased social isolation.

 2. Hallucinations play tricks on the mind.
 “Hallucination” is commonly defined as a trick played by the brain.
 Hallucinations differ from paranoia because the individuals feel they are operating in a world essentially different from the real world.

 Hallucinations are symptoms of psychosis and schizophrenia created by malfunctions in ways the brain processes.
 Cannabis-related hallucinations usually last as long as the cannabis elements diminish in the brain and body.
-But there remain real concerns about the impact on young consumers’ undeveloped brains and psychology.
+However, real concerns remain about the impact on young consumers’ undeveloped brains and psychology.

 The illusions may be auditory, gustatory, olfactory, visual, or tactile.
 They may seem like vivid dreams.
-Some hold these are symbolic allegories of repressed memories and/or current emotional problems.
-Others hold hallucinations are keys to experiences pressed into the unconscious mind that have altered the brain leaving neural traces released by several influences including cannabis and other stimulants.
-And, some cannabis consumers more than others are likely to experience hallucinations because of preexisting physical, neurological, and psychological factors.
+Some hold these as symbolic allegories of repressed memories and current emotional problems.
+Others hold hallucinations are keys to experiences pressed into the unconscious mind that have altered the brain, leaving neural traces released by several influences, including cannabis and other stimulants.
+And some cannabis consumers, more than others, are more likely to experience hallucinations because of preexisting physical, neurological, and psychological factors.

 What to do?
-You know it’s the THC content that can trigger psychosis.
+You know, it’s the THC content that can trigger psychosis.
 So, you should avoid high THC strains or switch to CBD options immediately to offset the effects.
-If a friend is in the throes of hallucinations, you can hold and comfort them.
+If a friend is in a hallucination, you can hold and comfort them.
 Physical contact can distract and soothe fears and tensions.
-You might move them to a place where they feel comfortable like a cool darkened bedroom.
-And, you might place headphones on them to listen to calming music.
+You might move them to a place where they feel comfortable, like a cool, darkened bedroom.
+You might also place headphones on them to listen to calming music.

 3. Brain/body coordination is affected by cannabis intake.
 Many use cannabis precisely for that loose feeling, amnesiac haze, or distorted sense of place and time.
-It is can be an escape, after all.
-It’s also that response that makes it dangerous to drive or operate machinery.
+It can be an escape, after all.
+It’s also that response that makes driving or operating machinery dangerous.
 If you are consuming with friends, you should agree to watch for indications in each other.

 Studies indicate regular cannabis users have differences in corticostriatal networks linked to control and motor learning.
-It also seems to affect individuals’ memory, reaction time, and their ability to switch between tasks.
-Apparently, the brain fails to process information as usual, more so with some strains than others.
+It also seems to affect individuals’ memory, reaction time, and ability to switch between tasks.
+The brain fails to process information as usual, more so with some strains than others.

 What to do?
-You and your friend should stop using for the time being at least.
+You and your friend should stop using it for the time being.
 If you observe a repeated reaction in your friend using a specific strain, you should suggest another.
 You might lengthen the time between your tokes or bites, and you can try to offset the effects.

 You should avoid coffee but drink plenty of water.
 Getting outside for a walk or mild exercise should reduce the effects and restore coordination and alertness.